Find answers to frequently asked questions about the M.S. in Data Science program.

 There is no preference.
 Each year, we expect to have students who have just finished their degrees and students who are recent working professionals returning to school.

-Students in other programs are welcome to apply but are considered the same as other applicants.
-In particular, work from other programs cannot be applied to the M.S. in Data Science program.
-We do, however, offer dual degrees with the University of Virginia School of Medicine, and the Darden School of Business for students interested in our 11-month residential MSDS degree program.
+Students in other programs are welcome to apply, but we do not accept transfer credit.
+We do, however, offer dual degrees with the University of Virginia School of Medicine, the Graduate School of Arts and Sciences, and Darden School of Business for students interested in our 11-month residential MSDS degree program.

 Is a three-year undergraduate degree acceptable?